End the Tragedy of Crash Drowning Deaths - Legal Reader

 Ending Crash Drowning Deaths is a Worthy Goal

-When the Chao tragedy occurred, my first thought was that the work I have been doing on Automatic Crash Notification (ACN) for that decades might have helped.6
+When the Chao tragedy occurred, my first thought was the work I have been doing on Automatic Crash Notification (ACN) for that decades might have helped.6

 Unfortunately, insufficient time, and communication difficulties in water probably prevent provision of timely optimal emergency care with current technologies.
 Chat AI reports: